LukeGall/Level-4-Solo-Project/notesDiary.md

 Make a list of things that can be improved with the app

-* Make SVGs have a white outline to improve visibility
+* Make SVGs have a white outline to improve visibility - done
 * Make tutorial page
-* Make more SVGs for marble position for a piece
+* Make more SVGs for marble position for a piece - done
 * Look at possible animation
 * More tests and possible refactorings (Not too important)
 * Add authentication - done
-* Loading bar for default and online puzzles
+* Loading bar for default and online puzzles - done
 * Make plain board have a cool puzzle to start with
 * Home page
 * Potential colour scheme change